PaulDance/xr/notes/rust/minesweeper.md

  * You show good use of iterators in `annotate`.
  * It's good that you use `char::from_digit` in order to avoid necessary additional heap allocation for just one character.
+ * I like that you generate surrounding positions in instead of manually listing them.

- * It is possible to simplify the mine counting by generating surrounding positions using iterators instead of manually listing them.
+It is possible to simplify the mine counting by generating surrounding positions using iterators instead of manually listing them.

 Consider implementing a `count_mines` function that returns the number of mines surrounding a given position of the field, either by manually listing or